 When I first started to write a serious dart website few existed on the internet and they were mainly sites dedicated to the major organisations or UK County teams.
 A major hole for general information, so I decided to write one.
 After contacting the major organisation and manufacturers I got their total support.
 And they kindly provided me with some graphic material that I required.
 Once I wrote the site many linked their websites to it and promoted it as a good resource site.

 Here is a little more detail for you that covers some of my dart experience and how I got into the sport.
 I was and never will be a professional player, but when I was at the top of my game, I could hold my own and achieve averages any County player would love.
 Now, however, with my local pubs closing down I hardly get to play.
 For me, I always think darts is a social sport and one that should be enjoyed in a pub or club, not a solitary sport played at home.
-But as any player will tell you, to be good you need to practise and practise hard and frequently.
+But as any player will tell you, to be good you need to Practice and Practice hard and frequently.

 Darts501 first featured in the November 2005 issue of Darts World Magazine under the section named 'Darts People' Written by Wayne Baker